rdwz/degit/README.md

 If you're already logged into [GitHub CLI](https://cli.github.com/) (for example, as `some-user`), executing `degit some-repo` will implicitly act as if you entered `degit some-user/some-repo`.

-- `--github` option to initialize a GitHub repository in your current directory
+- `--github` or `-g` option to initialize a GitHub repository in your current directory

 - `--public` flag to create a public GitHub repository.
 This must be used in conjunction with the `--github` flag.

 - `--git` command to perform a `git init` in your current working directory

-- `--subdir=` parameter to define a subdirectory within a GitHub repository when operating in GitHub CLI mode
+- `--subdir=` or `-s=` parameter to define a subdirectory within a GitHub repository when operating in GitHub CLI mode

 ## Introduction